Probabilistic approach to feedback control enhances multi-legged locomotion on rugged landscapes: Introduction

 This paper systematically investigates the benefits of vertical body undulation in enhancing the speed of multi-legged robots using stochastic analysis, a widely adopted method for addressing uncertainties in robot-environment interactions\cite{prentice2009belief,majumdar2017funnel,mukadam2018continuous,yu2023stochastic,farshidian2017efficient,neunert2018whole,gangapurwala2020guided,osumi2006time}.
 Specifically, we develop two probabilistic models to analyze how the amplitude of vertical body waves affects the robot's speed on rough terrain and integrate this modulation into a feedback controller to improve robot's performance on rugged landscapes.

 To summarize our contribution, we first introduce a robotic system capable of generating coordinated body undulation and leg-stepping waves to enable forward motion.
 Next, we develop a binary contact sensing system to detect foot-ground contact.
 We then propose two probabilistic models to quantify the benefits of vertical wave modulation for multi-legged locomotion on rugged terrains.
 The first model predicts the robot's forward speed based on the actual-to-ideal foot-ground contact ratio, while the second model estimates this contact ratio given the terrain distribution and vertical wave amplitude.
 By combining these models, we demonstrate that: 1) a higher contact ratio generally leads to increased speeds, and 2) appropriately adjusting the vertical wave amplitude can effectively achieve this higher contact ratio.
 Utilizing these models, we design a feedback controller that allows the robot to optimize its vertical amplitude based on terrain roughness, estimated in real-time through contact ratio measurements.
+While our models and experiments primarily focus on terrains with varying height differences — one of the key causes of contact loss — the proposed framework is designed to address a broader class of rugged landscapes where such vertical irregularities are prevalent.
+We discuss the generalizability and limitations of this approach in Section \ref{Discussion and limitation}.
 Finally, we validate the controller's effectiveness through laboratory and outdoor experiments.